Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 • document and accumulate as much factual information (dates, times, specific incidents) about your ex's abusive behavior as you can; and...

-Unless immediate intervention is required for a child's safety, they'll usually refer you to your state's Department of Child and Family Services (DCFS), Child Protective Services (CPS), or equivalent.
+Unless immediate intervention is required for a child's safety, these authorities will usually refer you to your state's Department of Child and Family Services (DCFS), Child Protective Services (CPS), or equivalent.
 They'll usually interview you, assign a case number and case worker, and initiate a formal investigation.
 You may or may not remain anonymous.

 • shop for a veteran family therapist specializing in assessing and intervening with child abuse.
 Describe your perceptions and concerns to him or her, and ask their advice on appropriate next steps and resources.